rust-lang/rfcs/text/0000-std-aware-cargo.md

 ### User Interaction

-When compiling for a non-standard target, users may specify their target using a json file, rather than a pre-defined target.
+When compiling for a non-standard target, users may specify their target using a target specification file, rather than a pre-defined target.

+> NOTE: The current target specification is described in JSON, and contains some
+> implementation details regarding the use of LLVM as the compiler backend.
+This
+> RFC does not prescribe any changes to the Target Specification format, and is
+> intended to work with whatever the current/stable method of specifying a
+> custom target is.

 For example, currently a user may cross-compile by specifying a target known by Rust: